hanabi/hanabi.github.io/README.md

 * Say that Cathy does not see the red 2 anywhere and only has 1 unclued card.
 * Unlike the previous situation, Cathy knows that she cannot have both copies of red 2.
 * Furthermore, from *High Value Principle*, Cathy can conclude that Alice does not intend for Cathy to do a *Fix Clue*, as that would be inefficient.
-* Instead, Cathy can blind play her *Finesse Position* card as red 2.
+* Instead, Cathy can blind-play her *Finesse Position* card as red 2.
 This is similar to a *Disease Bluff*, but instead of wasting a clue to heal the problem, the problem is healed by a blind-play.
 * Note that Cathy could be blind-playing red 2, but could also be blind-playing ANY playable card.
 Whatever card it is, it will still heal the problem, since Bob can see that the blind-play was related to the clue he received.
 * This is similar to the *Double Bluff* convention, but is different because the move was not initiated by a card that was 2-away from being playable.